iSECPartners/Introspy-iOS/README.md

 		  CFBundleURLScheme => transfer-money

 This example shows analysis of a local database with filtering options to limit the output to only display registered URL schemes.
-We can see here that calls to transfer-money:// will be handled by the application.
+We can see here that URL requests with the transfer-money:// scheme will be handled by the application.

 Doing It Yourself
 -----------------